simvue-io/docs/docs/python-client/metrics.md

 ## Resource usage metrics

-Resource usage metrics are collected automatically by the Python client (unless disabled using the `config` method), which consists of:
+Resource usage metrics are collected automatically by the Python client (unless disabled using the `config` method), which consist of:

 * `resources/cpu.usage.percent`: CPU usage as a percentage, where 100% indicates one CPU is 100% utilised.
 For example, 800% indicates that 8 CPUs are fully utilised.